-- 1. Each team should design their robots without making interpretations or placing expectations on how the environment around the field will look like, about spectators, what other teams will do, what robots should look like, or how they will behave.
-Expecting the environment around the field, spectators or other teams to comply with your own interpretations should be avoided. - 2.
+- 1. Each team should design their robots without making interpretations or placing expectations on how the environment around the field will look like, about spectators, what other teams will do, what robots should look like, or how they will behave. - 2.
 Each team is under no obligation to accommodate modifications to their own robots to suit other teams.
 Any such modification is by mutual consent only.